alysivji/talks/design-patterns--observer/README.md

 ## Talk Description

-Developers spend lots of time writing code to integrate third-party packages and APIs into our project.
-Directly adding dependencies into business logic couples our code to something we do not control.
-This makes code hard to modify and even harder to test.
-Changes made to upstream packages require us to update integration code across the project.
+Design Patterns are solutions to commonly occurring problems in Software Design.
+The Observer Pattern is a popular pattern that enables us to design event-driven systems using loosely coupled components.
+This pattern is widely used in the Python ecosystem: we find implementations in the standard library and in packages such as Django and Flask.

-This talk demonstrates HOWTO use Object-Oriented programming principles, specifically abstraction and encapsulation, to hide complexity and isolate the impact of changes.
-By using an API version upgrade as our guiding example, we will: walk through the initial implementation, discuss its limitations, and show how the Facade Pattern improves software design.
+This talk will dive deep into the Observer Pattern.
+We will start with a high-level overview of how, when, and why to use the pattern.
+Next, we will examine various Python implementations of this pattern.
+Finally, we will create a decorator-based Observer to dynamically dispatch events received from GitHub webhooks.

-The session is geared towards developers of all levels looking for a friendlier approach to Design Patterns.
-By applying the principles outlined, you will be able to use the Facade pattern to write robust code that is easy to maintain.
+This session is geared towards intermediate and advanced developers looking for a friendly and practical approach to Design Patterns.
+By applying the principles outlined, you will be able to use the Observer Pattern to create loosely coupled components that are easy to modify and even easier to test.

 ## Media